Skip to content

 Situations Requiring Immediate or Specialized Assistance

-For Emergencies: If you witness criminal behavior, violence, or threats of violence, or any situation requiring an immediate response, call 911.
+For Emergencies: If you witness criminal behavior, violence or threats of violence, or any situation requiring an immediate response, call 911.

-For Non-Emergencies: To request help with a problem or concern that isn’t an emergency, call 206-685-8973 (UWPD) TTY.
+For Non-Emergencies: To request help with a problem or concern that isnt an emergency, call the UWPD non-emergency line 206-685-8973 (UWPD) TTY.

 Explore Building Coordination